 - Heavenly Sword used this for facial expressions in cutscenes.

-- Halo4 made extensive use of MoCap for cutscene animations, both body and face.
+- Halo games from Halo 4 onward make extensive use of MoCap for cutscene animations, both body and face.

-- Beyond: Two Souls (2013), another David Cage game just like Heavy Rain, also used full motion capture and starred Ellen Page and Willem Dafoe as ink suit actors.
+- Beyond: Two Souls (2013), another David Cage game just like Heavy Rain, also used full motion capture and starred Elliot Page and Willem Dafoe as ink suit actors.

 - Red vs. Blue: starting in Season 8, battle sequences started being done using motion capture (including most of the insanely awesome Episode 10).
 Seasons 9 and 10 furthered the motion capture work with all of the Freelancer scenes being entirely motion capture.